Internet Explorer is not supported by Design Library

 Dropdown

-A dropdown allows the user to select one or several options from a list.
-Great to use when there are many fixed choices and you have limited space.
+A dropdown enables the user to choose one or multiple options from a list.
+It's ideal for situations where there are numerous predetermined choices and space is limited.

 Guidelines